San Vittore del Lazio

 Enjoying our snacks.

 Looking southeast from the Court of the Saints piazza between the bar and St Mary of the Rose Church.
-I can’t help but imagine these buildings remain very much the same as when Pat and his family lived here.
+I can’t help but imagine these buildings remain very much the same as when Pat and his family lived here (albeit probably repaired following WWII).

 The town’s second church, St Mary of the Rose Church.
-If you scroll back to the top and find the map of the town, this church was marked as “A” and the belfry end once formed the wall of the ancient walled city.
+If you scroll back to the top and find the map of the town, this church was marked as “A” and the belfry end once formed the wall of the Castle of San Vittore del Lazio during its medieval period.
 It was also possible that Pat was baptized in this church.

 WWII damage to St Mary of the Rose Church.

-Following the cobbled streets that were once inside the ancient walled city.
+Following the cobbled streets that were once inside the medieval walled portion of San Vittore del Lazio.

 The streets inside what was once the walled city.